santinobch/Cosmonauts/Homebrewery/Subclass/Ancient Roots_Spells.md

 * Grow a seed or a bush into a bush or size large tree.

-* Provided of a suitable ground (Earth or stones), grow a patch of grass or moss from a seed.
+* Provided of a suitable ground (Earth, clay, sand, etc...), grow a patch of moss or mycelium from a *seed or 1/16 pounds of spores*.
 The patch is a 80ft. square centered on you, it can cover vertical surfaces.

 * Create 2 *Goodberries* from a bush or 5 from a tree.
 A *Goodberry* provides enough food an water for a day and lasts for a week without going rotten.

 * Create a *Fruit of Fertility* from a bush or tree which contains 50 seeds that last fresh for a month.

 * From 1 ration of food, which is consumed, create a *Fungus of Propagation*, you may take a pound of spores from it.
 You may take 1 pound of spores each day by feeding it 1 ration of food each day.
 Spores last fresh for a month.